 - COMMUNITY: They do not ship food, believing we should all seek food closer to home, in our foodshed, and our own bioregion.
 This means enjoying seasonality and reacquainting ourselves with our home kitchens.

 - NATURE’S TEMPLATE: Mimicking natural patterns on a commercial domestic scale insures moral and ethical boundaries to human cleverness.
-Cows are herbivores, not omnivores; that is why they’ve never fed them dead cows like the United States Department of Agriculture encouraged (the alleged cause of mad cows).
+Cows are herbivores, not omnivores; that is why they’ve never fed them dead cows like the United States Department of Agriculture encouraged (the alleged cause of Mad Cow Disease).